RUles and bylaws

 Section 3.
 Officers and Members-at-Large

-The officers of the DPA shall be President, First Vice President, Second Vice President, Secretary, and Treasurer.
-Up to four (4) voting members may be elected to the Executive Board as Members-at-Large.
+The officers of the DPA shall be President, Vice President, Secretary, and Treasurer.
+In addition, at least three (3) and up to seven (7) voting members may be elected to the Executive Board as Members-at-Large.

 a) Election and Term

-The Nominations Committee shall produce a slate of proposed nominees.
-Additional nominations and their seconds shall be accepted from the floor during the Spring General Membership Meeting.
+The Executive Board shall produce a slate of proposed nominees.
+Additional or Alternative nominations and their seconds shall be accepted from any voting member of the DPA during the Spring General Membership Meeting.

 Officers and Members-at-Large of the DPA shall be elected for a one-year term at the Spring General Membership Meeting by a plurality of the voting members present.